 To further support the results of our comparisons, we ran Bayesian t-tests with a standard Cauchy prior distribution (r = 1) (Rouder et al. 2009).
 Here, we report BF01 values: greater values support the null hypothesis over the alternative hypothesis.
 BF01 values between 1 and 3 indicate anecdotal evidence for H0, while values between 3 and 10 indicate substantial evidence for H0.
-Values between 1 and 0.33 indicate anecdotal evidence for H1, values between

-0.33 and 0.1 indicate substantial evidence for $H_1$ . $BF{01}$ values around one do not support either $H_0$ or $H_1$ (Wagenmakers et al. 2011).
+Values between 1 and 0.33 indicate anecdotal evidence for H1, values between 0.33 and 0.1 indicate substantial evidence for H1, BF01 values around one do not support either H0 or H1 (Wagenmakers et al. 2011).

-To obtain a robust indication of which factors determine performance, we also performed Bayesian repeated-measures ANOVAs on the learning scores (the difference between the two levels of Triplet factor, i.e., learning scores) (Zavecz et al. 2020).
-We decided to run the ANOVAs on the learning scores because our primary interest was to quantify the contribution of each interaction to statistical learning rather than to general reaction times.
-Here we present Bayesian Model Averaging and report the inverted BF inclusion values ( $1/BF{inclusion}$ ).
+To obtain a robust indication of which factors determine performance, we also performed Bayesian repeated-measures ANOVAs on the learning scores (the difference between the 2 levels of triplet factor, i.e., learning scores) (Zavecz et al. 2020).
+We decided to run the ANOVAs on the learning scores because our primary interest was to quantify the contribution of each interaction to statistical learning rather than to general RTs.
+Here, we present Bayesian Model Averaging and report the inverted BF inclusion values (1/BFinclusion).
 These values indicate the amount of evidence for the exclusion of the given factor from our model.
-Thus, values below 1 support the inclusion and values above 1, the exclusion of the given factor.
+Thus, values below 1 support the inclusion and values above 1 the exclusion of the given factor.
 Full model comparisons are included in the Supplementary Materials (see "Model comparisons of statistical learning" section in the Supplementary Materials).
-Cauchy prior distribution was used for the ANOVA with a fixed-effects scale factor of r = .5, and a random-effects scale factor of r = 1 (JASP Team 2020).
+Cauchy prior distribution was used for the ANOVA with a fixed-effects scale factor of r = 0.5, and a random-effects scale factor of r = 1 (JASP Team 2020).

-To test whether participants developed conscious knowledge about the learned statistical regularities, we compared the percentage of the generated high-probability triplets in the Inclusion-Exclusion Task to chance level (25%) separately for the two groups with one-sample t-tests.
+To test whether participants developed conscious knowledge about the learned statistical regularities, we compared the percentage of the generated high-probability triplets in the inclusion-exclusion task to chance level (25%) separately for the 2 groups with one-sample t-tests.
 We compared the percentage of high-probability triplets with a mixed-design ANOVA to reveal whether the level of explicitness differs between groups and conditions.
 Additionally, we correlated the average RTs and accuracy scores with the rates of the different items of the questionnaire to check whether the subjective preferences of the participant are related to the ability to follow the instructions.